• Menu

 Visit Groundstation Canada and prepare to be astounded by the wonders of the universe via a variety of experiments by Space Centre staff.

-Ever wonder what we would do if an asteroid was barreling toward earth?
-Or what would happen to your body in a gravity less environment?
+Ever wonder what we would do if an asteroid were barreling toward earth?
+Or what would happen to your body in a gravity-less environment?

 Allow the experts to demonstrate live and in person.